 SMS outreach was implemented in conjunction with Survey160 to enhance the phone sample by converting potential phone completes to web completes.
 The outreach was started as a test method to determine if it could help lower costs while increasing response and completion rates among phone sample respondents.
-The experimental group was assigned to around half of the entire phone sample.
+The experimental group was assigned to around two-thirds of the entire phone sample with active cellphone numbers.
 An invitation with a link to the online survey was sent to the SMS sample through text message.
-Three days prior to the survey's closure, a reminder text was also issued.
 Respondents who completed the survey via SMS were included as web completes.